 Kareena Kapoor Khan Rejected Saif Ali Khan's Marriage Proposal Twice For This Reason!

-Saif Ali Khan and Kareena Kapoor Khan fell in love on the sets of 'Tashan' and tied the knot on October 16, 2012.
-The couple had a registered marriage after which they threw a lavish wedding party which was attended by several big names from the film industry.
+Saif Ali Khan and Kareena Kapoor Khan fell in love on the sets of 'Tashan' (2008) and tied the knot on October 16, 2012.
+The couple had a registered marriage after which they threw a lavish wedding party, which was attended by several big names from the film industry.

 If you thought that it would have been easy for the dashing Chhote Nawab to pop the question to his lady-love then, you are quite mistaken.
 Recently while speaking with an online portal, Kareena revealed that she wasn't quite enthusiastic when Saif proposed her the first time.
 The actor went down on his knees again and guess what, this time too Bebo wasn't sure.
 Not the one to easily give up, the 'Kurbaan' actor proposed again and finally, Bebo said yes!